ZhanqiuHu/sokoban-ocaml/README.md

 ## For Mac:
 NOTE:
 You will need to install X11/XQuartz for Graphics support.
+Install xquartz according to the 3110 Canvas page and delete/reinstall opam.
 If you installed ocaml with homebrew, it can be done by running

 `$ brew install Caskroom/cask/xquartz`